cid-harvard/pandas-to-postgres/README.md

 # Pandas-to-postgres
+## by the Growth Lab at Harvard's Center for International Development
+This package is part of Harvard Growth Lab’s portfolio of software packages, digital products and interactive data visualizations.
+To browse our entire portfolio, please visit growthlab.app.
+To learn more about our research, please visit [Harvard Growth Lab’s home page](https://growthlab.cid.harvard.edu/).

+# About
 Pandas-to-postgres allows you to bulk load the contents of large dataframes into postgres as quickly as possible.
 The main differences from pandas' `to_sql` function are:

 - Uses `COPY` combined with `to_csv` instead of `execute / executemany`, which runs much faster for large volumes of data